stanley-1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `help add`

-Displays a concise guide on how to use the `add` command.
+A concise guide on how to use the `add` command is displayed.
 ![21_help_add](images/UG/21_help_add.png)
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `help edit`

-Displays a concise guide on how to use the `edit` command.
+A concise guide on how to use the `edit` command is displayed.
 </div>

 <br>

 ### Exit the program : `exit` <a name="exit"></a>

-Exits the program.
+This command exits the program.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**